-We love these type of garden ideas – they make a space feel so unique.
-If you're in a small garden setting then working vertically is a lifesaver – but this clever trick will work in bigger spaces, too.
+We love these nifty and beautiful garden ideas as they make a space feel so unique.
+If you're in a small garden setting then working vertically is a lifesaver – but this clever trick will work in bigger backyards, too.
 Container plants will not only jazz up step ladders (and hide any ugly walls), but having flowers displayed at different levels, brings a heightened level of interest and energy to even the tiniest of spaces.
 So get creative with how you arrange your containers because they are the most flexible planting option going!

 4. Plant on wheels

 For an eye popping display, repeat planting of wild flowers and the likes is the way to go as seen in the beautiful garden of this restored 17th-century country cottage.
-Choose tall growing perennials that are colourful (and hardy) for year-round interest.
-Foxgloves (Digitalis purpurea) are an all-time favourite for both modern and traditional or even cottage gardens settings, – bees love them too – while Rose mallow (Hibiscus moscheutos), Hollyhocks (Alcea), Valerian (Valeriana officinalis, Caprifoliaceae) and Globe Thistles (Echinops bannaticus) are great choices for bold summer colour and fragrance.
+Choose tall growing perennials that are colorful (and hardy) for year-round interest.
+Foxgloves (Digitalis purpurea) are an all-time favorite for both modern and traditional or even cottage gardens settings, – bees love them too – while Rose mallow (Hibiscus moscheutos), Hollyhocks (Alcea), Valerian (Valeriana officinalis, Caprifoliaceae) and Globe Thistles (Echinops bannaticus) are great choices for bold summer color and fragrance.

-6. Use repeat planting to draw the eye to a focal point
+6. Draw the eye to a focal point

 Whether you've a gravel, stone, cobbled or other kind of garden path, you can make a feature of it with the simple addition of container plants.
 Line them up in sequence to define the area, and it's up to you whether you mix and match both flowers and pots, or go for a bit of statement repetition.